Spectral analysis of protein backbone geometry reveals abrupt helix--coil boundaries: Methods

-Finally, helix--coil boundaries were identified as positions where the three-state DSSP label changes between H and non-H, yielding a total of 21\,107 such boundaries across the 1\,986 chains; of these, 2\,351 were discarded because they fell within 10 residues of a chain terminus, leaving 18\,756 boundaries with complete $\pm 10$-residue windows (an additional 392 boundaries with partial windows were successfully fitted, yielding 19\,148 valid boundaries in total for the spectral entropy analysis).
-For each boundary, a sigmoid function $f(n) = L/(1 + e^{-k(n-n_0)}) + b$ was fitted to the $H_{\mathrm{spec}}[n]$ profile in a $\pm 10$-residue window centered on the boundary, using nonlinear least squares (\texttt{scipy.optimize.curve\_fit}).
-The four parameters are: $L$ (excursion amplitude), $k$ (steepness), $n_0$ (midpoint position), and $b$ (baseline offset).
-The transition width was defined as the 20\%--80\% excursion width $w = 2\ln 4 / |k|$, which measures the number of residues over which the spectral entropy completes the bulk of its jump: $w \ll 1$ indicates a discontinuous (first-order-like) transition, while $w \gg 1$ indicates a gradual crossover.
+Helix--coil boundaries were identified as positions where the three-state DSSP label changes between H and non-H, yielding a total of 21\,107 such boundaries across the 1\,986 chains; of these, 2\,351 were discarded because they fell within 10 residues of a chain terminus, leaving 18\,756 boundaries with complete $\pm 10$-residue windows (an additional 392 boundaries with partial windows were successfully fitted, yielding 19\,148 valid boundaries in total for the spectral entropy analysis).
+For each boundary, a sigmoid function $f(n) = L/(1 + e^{-k(n-n_0)}) + b$ was fitted to the $H_{\mathrm{spec}}[n]$ profile in a $\pm 10$-residue window centered on the boundary, using nonlinear least squares (SciPy \cite{virtanen2020scipy}).
+The four parameters are $L$ (excursion amplitude), $k$ (steepness), $n_0$ (midpoint position), and $b$ (baseline offset).
+The transition width was defined as the 20\%--80\% excursion width $w = 2\ln 4 / |k|$, which measures the number of residues over which the spectral entropy completes the bulk of its jump.
+A value $w \ll 1$ indicates a discontinuous transition resembling first-order behavior, while $w \gg 1$ indicates a gradual crossover.
 The excursion amplitude $|L|$ measures the magnitude of the spectral entropy change across the boundary.
-Boundaries were classified as helix-entry (C$\to$H) or helix-exit (H$\to$C) to test for directional asymmetry, and the Mann--Whitney $U$ test \cite{mann1947test} with rank-biserial correlation as effect size was used to compare transition width distributions between the two directions.
+Boundaries were classified as helix-entry (C$\to$H) or helix-exit (H$\to$C) to test for directional asymmetry, and the Mann--Whitney $U$ test \cite{mann1947test} with rank-biserial correlation as effect size was used to compare transition width distributions between helix-entry and helix-exit boundaries.